GGI Lectures on Entropy, Operator Algebras and Black Holes: Petz map, state recovery and improved DPI

-A natural guess for defining the recovery channel, $\tilde P(x|y)$, which is inspired by Bayes' rule is \ben \tilde P(x|y) = \frac{\tilde T(y|x) p_A(x)}{p_B(y)} \een wherein $p_A$ is supposed to be a given reference probability distribution which in the quantum case will be a reference state for system $A$.
-We interpret $\tilde T(y|x)$ as the conditional probability of $y$ given $x$ and then the formula states Bayes' theorem giving the conditional probability of $x$ given $y$.
+A natural guess for defining the recovery channel, $K_R(x|y)$, which is inspired by Bayes' rule is \ben K_R(x|y) = \frac{K_\alpha(y|x) p_A(x)}{p_B(y)} \een wherein $p_A$ is supposed to be a given reference probability distribution which in the quantum case will be a reference state for system $A$.
+We interpret $K_\alpha(y|x)$ as the conditional probability of $y$ given $x$ and then the formula states Bayes' theorem giving the conditional probability of $x$ given $y$.